biclever/biclever.github.io/_services/security-exporter.md

 ---
-title: "Unx Documenter"
+title: "Security Exporter"
-description: The tool allows extracting Unx universe metadata to Excel spreadsheet.
-You can also use it to find differences between universes.
+description: The tool allows extracting access rights to an Excel.
 date: 2018-11-18T12:33:46+10:00
-weight: 1
+weight: 5
 ---

-Unx Universe Documenter (UnxDoc) is a tool for extracting UNX universe metadata to an excel spreadsheet.
-The tool allows extracting details about objects, tables, joins, list of values, parameters, contexts, navigation paths, and incompatibilities.
+Security Exporter

 You need to have SAP BusinessObjects 4.1 Client Tools with Semantic Layer Java SDK and Data Security and Access.